AOEpeople/TYPO3_Restler/Classes/System/RestApi/readme.txt

 $objectManager = TYPO3\CMS\Core\Utility\GeneralUtility::makeInstance('TYPO3\\CMS\\Extbase\\Object\\ObjectManager');
 $restApiClient = $objectManager->get('Aoe\\Restler\\System\\RestApi\\RestApiClient');
 if ($restApiClient->isExecutingRequest()) {
+    if ($restApiClient->isProductionContextSet()) {
-    // REST-API-Endpoint is currently running and was called by using the PHP-client } else {
+        // REST-API-Endpoint is currently running and was called by using the PHP-client (in production-mode) } else {
+        // REST-API-Endpoint is currently running and was called by using the PHP-client (in none production-mode) }
+} else {
     // REST-API-Endpoint is currently NOT running
 }